knpuniversity/doctrine-queries/knpu/reusing-queries-query-builder.md

 [[[ code('3265eb127e') ]]]

 Ah, duplication!
-When you see have duplication like this - whether it's a WHERE, an ORDER BY or a JOIN - there's a simple solution.
-Just add a new private function that adds these parts to a query builder.
+When you see duplication like this - whether it's a WHERE, an ORDER BY or a JOIN - there's a simple solution.
+Just add a new private function and have *it* add this stuff to the query builder.

 ## Query-modifying Functions

 Create a private function called `addFortuneCookieJoinAndSelect()`, because that's what it's going to do!
 It'll accept a `QueryBuilder` as an argument.
-And our goal is to, well, add the join to that.
-So I'll copy the 2 pieces that we want and say, add a `$qb`, then paste it there.
+Our goal is to, well, add the join to that.
+So I'll copy the 2 pieces that we want, add a `$qb`, then paste it there.
 And just for convenience, let's return this too:

 [[[ code('3c6f204f9b') ]]]